Scholarships for Continuing Students

 Stamps Scholarship for Continuing Students

-- Receive funding for the full standard cost of attendance starting in the spring semester.
+- Full standard cost of attendance funding starting in the spring semester

-- May be renewed through the fourth year of undergraduate study.
+- Renewable through the fourth year of undergraduate study

 Mullen Carswell Scholarship for Continuing Students

-The Committee on Scholarships and Student Aid annually recognizes up to ten students as Thomas E. and Ruth Mullen Scholars as part of the Carswell Scholarship Program for continuing students.
-Applicants must have completed at least one year of coursework at Wake Forest.
-Applications will open in early May.
+The Committee on Scholarships and Student Aid annually selects up to ten outstanding students as Thomas E. and Ruth Mullen Scholars through the Carswell Scholarship Program.

-- Receive up to a $1,500 scholarship per academic year (dependent on the student’s existing financial aid package)
+- Up to $1,500 scholarship per academic year (dependent on your existing financial aid package)

-- May be renewed through the fourth year of undergraduate study.
+- Renewable through the fourth year of undergraduate study

 What the Committee Looks For